TheBrainfucker/FanHub/README.md

 # Fanhub

-Fanhub using React and Spring Boot
+Fanhub using React, Spring Boot, and MySQL